npcrites/strc_app/README.md

 ### Mobile

 - React Native with Expo
+- TypeScript for type safety
-- React Navigation for routing
+- React Navigation (Bottom Tabs) for routing
-- Context API for state management
+- Context API for authentication and state management
-- AsyncStorage for local storage
+- AsyncStorage for token storage
+- Victory Native for data visualization

 ## License